Judy Robertson, Korshed, Sharon Lia Robinson, Meherabad, India.

-I was fortunate to meet Korshed, one of Meher Baba’s inner circle, on my first and so far only visit to India, in the fall of 1995.
-Judy Robertson, a friend who was then residing part of each year at Meherabad, introduced me to her.
+I was fortunate to meet Korshed, one of Meher Baba’s inner circle of disciples, (Mandali) on my first and so far only visit to India in the fall of 1995.
+Judy Robertson, an American friend who was then residing part of each year at Meherabad, introduced me to her.

-The poems I read Korshed, as I recall, were from my devotional poem, Embracing You, and from the book Substance and Shadow by John Mijac.
+The poems I read for Korshed were from my devotional poem, Embracing You, and from the book Substance and Shadow by John Mijac.
 I had purchased several copies of his book during my visit as a pilgrim.

 I am grateful that I had the opportunity to read poems to Korshed.
 This experience, important in my life, gives me insights for sharing poems in many different and diverse settings.